Lighty55/cloud-note/VED/docs/01-environment/00-setup-ingress-nginx.md

 <br/>

-- Haproy it is a Loadbalancer.
-In this project we using
+- Haproxy it is a application Loadbalancer.
+In this project, we will using it connect to ingress-nginx of kubernetes currently NodePort.
+- As you can see above, the `ingress-nginx-controller` service has the type `NodePort` and it is exposing port `32012` and `32002`.